 “But I say to you, That in this place is one greater than the temple.
 But if you had known what this means, I will have mercy, and not sacrifice, you would not have condemned the guiltless.
 For the Son of man is Lord even of the sabbath day” (Mat 12:6–8).
 What does the word “temple” refer to here?
 To put it simply, it refers to a magnificent, tall building, and in the Age of Law, the temple was a place for priests to worship God.
 When the Lord Jesus said “in this place is one greater than the temple,” who did “one” refer to?
 Clearly, the “one” is the Lord Jesus in the flesh, because only He was greater than the temple.
 What did those words tell people?
 They told people to come out of the temple—God had already left the temple and was no longer working in it, so people should seek God’s footsteps outside of the temple and follow His steps in His new work.
 When the Lord Jesus said this, there was a premise behind His words, which was that under the law, people had come to see the temple as something greater than God Himself.
 That is, people worshiped the temple rather than worshiping God, so the Lord Jesus warned them not to worship idols, but to instead worship God, for He is supreme.
 Thus, He said: “I will have mercy, and not sacrifice.”
 It is evident that in the eyes of the Lord Jesus, most people living under the law no longer worshiped Jehovah, but were merely going through the motions of sacrificing, and the Lord Jesus determined that this constituted idol worship.
 These idol-worshipers saw the temple as something greater and higher than God.
 In their hearts there was only the temple, not God, and if they were to lose the temple, then they would lose their dwelling place.
 Without the temple they had nowhere to worship and could not carry out their sacrifices.
 Their so-called “dwelling place” is where they used the false pretense of worshiping Jehovah God in order to stay in the temple and carry out their own affairs.
 Their so-called “sacrificing” was just them carrying out their own personal shameful dealings under the guise of conducting their service in the temple.
 This was the reason people at that time saw the temple as greater than God.
 The Lord Jesus spoke these words as a warning to people, because they were using the temple as a front, and sacrifices as a cover for cheating people and cheating God.
 If you apply these words to the present, they are still equally valid and equally pertinent.
-Although people today have experienced different work of God than the people in the Age of Law experienced, the essence of their nature is the same.
+Although people today have experienced different work of God than the people in the Age of Law experienced, their nature essence is the same.